Breaking the Silence on Erectile Dysfunction [Men's Health Guide]

 Age and the Numbers That Matter

 ED prevalence climbs predictably with age – 40% of men at age 40, rising to 70% by age 70.
 However, age alone doesn’t cause ED.
-The real culprit lies in accumulated health conditions that develop over decades.
+The real culprit lies in accumulated chronic health conditions that develop over decades.

 Understanding these root causes points directly to the next critical question: what treatment options actually work to address these underlying issues?

-What Treatments Actually Deliver Results
+What Erectile Dysfunction Treatment Options Actually Deliver Results

 The Lifestyle Changes That Work Fast